AndreiBertescu/RC-car/README.md

 Two Arduino boards are used because the WiFi board lacks access to the OCR2A/B and OCR0A/B timers, while the Arduino Uno lacks built-in WiFi capability.

-The car's chassis will be 3D printed using PLA filament, while the wheels, suspensions, motors, battery, and wires are purchased separately.
+The car's chassis was designed in Fusion360 and will be 3D printed using PLA filament, while the wheels, suspensions, motors, battery, and wires are purchased separately.
+The car can work in two modes: one where the servo is not used to steer the car, only the wheels, and one where the servo is connected to the two steering axles, thus turning the wheels.
+In the former working mode, two stoppers have been designed to prevent the wheels from spinning on their own.

 ## Components
 - 1x Arduino UNO R3 board: [datasheet](https://docs.arduino.cc/resources/datasheets/A000066-datasheet.pdf)